leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 Now your car *has a* steering wheel (stored in the member variable `m_oSteeringWheel`), and you can do something with it.

 The steering wheel *is a part* of the car.
 But, of course, you don't think of your car *being* a steering wheel.
 So, you should not consider deriving your car from the class `SteeringWheel` just to gain the functionality of steering.
 This may sound trivial, but it's actually a common mistake.
-People sometimes derive from a class that should not be an ancestor, when it should actually be *contained* in the overarching class.
+People sometimes derive from a class that is not supposed to be an ancestor, when it should actually be a variable *contained* in the overarching class.

 The question to ask here, *does it have a ..*. , *or is it a ...*